credativ/sqlreduce/docs/howitworks.md

 ```

 We have now reduced the input query so much that it doesn't error out any more.
 The previous parse tree
-is still kept which now like this:
+is still kept which now looks like this:

 ```
 selectStmt